Moment maps and cohomology of non-reductive quotients: Applications

 This conjecture has a vast literature, and for more details on recent results we recommend the survey papers \cite{demsurvey,dr}.
 The conjectured optimal degree bound is $d_1=4, d_n=2n+1$ for $n=2,3,4$ and $d_n=2n$ for $n\ge 5$, see \cite{demsurvey}.
 Siu \cite{siu4} and Brotbek \cite{brotbek} proved Kobayashi hyperbolicity for projective hypersurfaces of sufficiently high (but not effective) degree.
 Based on the work of Brotbek effective degree bounds were worked out by Deng \cite{deng}, Demailly \cite{demsurvey}, Merker and The-Anh Ta \cite{merker2}.
-The best known bound based on these existing techniques was $(n \log n)^n$.
+The best known bound based on these existing techniques is $(n \log n)^n$.

-A related conjecture is the Green--Griffiths--Lang (GGL) conjecture formulated in 1979 by Green and Griffiths \cite{gg} and in 1986 by Lang \cite{lang}. \begin{conj}[\textbf{Green-Griffiths-Lang conjecture, 1979}] Any projective algebraic variety $X$ of general type contains a proper algebraic subvariety $Y\subsetneqq X$ such that every nonconstant entire holomorphic curve $f:\CC \to X$ satisfies $f(\CC) \subseteq Y$. \end{conj}
+A related conjecture is the Green--Griffiths--Lang (GGL) conjecture formulated in 1979 by Green and Griffiths \cite{gg} and in 1986 by Lang \cite{lang}. \begin{conjecture}[\textbf{Green-Griffiths-Lang conjecture, 1979}] Any projective algebraic variety $X$ of general type contains a proper algebraic subvariety $Y\subsetneqq X$ such that every nonconstant entire holomorphic curve $f:\CC \to X$ satisfies $f(\CC) \subseteq Y$. \end{conjecture}

 In particular, a generic projective hypersurface $X\subseteq \PP^{n+1}$ is of general type if $\deg(X)\ge n+3$.
 The GGL conjecture has been proved for surfaces by McQuillan \cite{mcquillan} under the assumption that the second Segre number $c^2_1-c_2$ is positive.
 Following the strategy developed by Demailly \cite{dem} and Siu \cite{siu1,siu2,siu3,siu4} for generic hypersurfaces $X\subseteq \PP^{n+1}$ of high degree, and using techniques of Demailly \cite{dem}, the first effective lower bound for the degree of a generic hypersurface in the GGL conjecture was given by Diverio, Merker and Rousseau \cite{dmr}, where the conjecture for generic projective hypersurfaces $X\subseteq \PP^{n+1}$ of degree $\deg(X)>2^{n^5}$ was confirmed.
 The current best bound for the Green--Griffiths--Lang Conjecture is $\deg(X)>(\sqrt{n}\log n)^n$ due to Merker and The-Anh Ta \cite{merker2}.